wds4/DCoSL/bounties/nostrBountiesPhase1Description.md

 - select an existing list
 - select a reference ("seed") user

-Existing lists will be those that have been posted as kind: 9901 events using the DCoSL protocol.
-(Pretty Good Apps will make it easy for you to see how these events are formatted.)
+Existing lists are events that have been posted as kind: 9901 and with `s` tag: `nostrCuratedList`.
+(Pretty Good Apps client makes it easy for you to see in detail how these events are formatted.)

 After making selections for list and seed user, the site will display:
 - basic list information, including list name, list description, the author of the list, and when it was created